Easy Peasy Planning

 We are often asked how to broach the subject of funeral planning, either by children of ageing parents or concerned elderly individuals wanting to make their choices clear to their family.

-- You may need to investigate the family burial plot; the location (in New Zealand or overseas), the condition and whether there is room for more family members to be interred, either full burial or as ashes.
+You may need to investigate if there is a family burial plot; the location (in New Zealand or overseas), the condition and whether there is room for more family members to be interred, either full burial or as ashes.
 Find out who in the family has their name on the Deeds to the plot, as they will be the person who can authorise any subsequent interments.

-- Evaluate the benefits of pre-payment, funeral insurance or setting money aside in a separate bank account.
+Evaluate the benefits of pre-payment, funeral insurance or setting money aside in a separate bank account.
+Consumer NZ investigated pre-payment funeral plans and funeral insurance in May 2024.
+This report makes comparisons and highlights the benefits and disadvantages of the plans on offer.

 Planning your funeral